MEDICAL CANNABIS PATIENTS & CAREGIVERS

 • Severe chronic or intractable pain of neuropathic origin or severe chronic or intractable pain

-• Terminal illness that is defined as a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course
+• Terminal illness is defined as a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course

 Make an appointment with your physician and ask them to make you a copy of a patient certification form.
 They will also submit a copy of this form directly to the Office of Medical Cannabis.
 After your visit, click here and find the "register" button in the top right corner to create an account.
 There will be a wafting period while your account is verified.